VirajMishra1/ChromeDinoRLAgent/README.md

 - **Window freezes / not responding:** this project handles `pygame.QUIT` events inside `render()`.
 Keep `render()` inside the loop (as in `train.py`).
 - **Slow training:** rendering is the bottleneck.
 Consider disabling rendering during most episodes.

----

-## License

-Use freely for learning / demos.
-Add a license file if you plan to publish publicly.